To Be Able to Live, We Have to Die!

 This is a biggie.
 In order to live we have to die.
 To reach our highest potential, to step into the biggest expression of our highest self, we have to let the ego die.

 The ego, is the one who brings the fear into the idea of death.
-She is stuck in this reality, believing (untruthfully) that this is the only existence we have.
+She/he/it is stuck in this reality, believing (untruthfully) that this is the only existence we have.

-The ego wants to hold on to what she believes is true, because she cannot fathom what else there is.
+The ego wants to hold on to what it believes is true, because it cannot fathom what else there is.

 When we let the ego die, when we resist staying stagnant and fixed in what we believe to be true and real… we find peace… in death of the ego.